Export

 Container Files: Lastly, you may consider searching for folder:"your production folder name" AND file_extension:(pst mbox zip).
 This will return the most common container files within your production folder to ensure those files and their full contents are not unintentionally produced later.

-Remove these container files from your production-ready folder by selecting all click Bulk Actions REMOVE from your Production folder, selecting 'None' for the related document inclusion.
+Remove these container files from your production-ready folder by selecting all, click Bulk Actions, REMOVE from your Production folder, selecting 'None' for the related document inclusion.

 Next, resolve any unintentional coding inconsistencies.
 These are created when an email family member (parent or attachment) is coded as Responsive-Not Privileged, but a corresponding family member is coded differently.